Kotlin Help

 Different visibility levels of expected and actual declarations

 Before Kotlin 2.0.0, if you used expected and actual declarations in your Kotlin Multiplatform project, they had to have the same visibility level.
-Kotlin 2.0.0 supports different visibility levels only if the actual declaration is less strict than the expected declaration.
+Kotlin 2.0.0 now also supports different visibility levels but only if the actual declaration is more permissive than the expected declaration.
 For example:

-expect internal class Attribute // Visibility is internal actual class Attribute // Visibility is public by default, which is less strict
+expect internal class Attribute // Visibility is internal actual class Attribute // Visibility is public by default, // which is more permissive

-expect internal class Attribute // Visibility is internal internal actual typealias Attribute = Expanded // The internal visibility modifier is ignored class Expanded // Visibility is public by default, which is less strict
+expect internal class Attribute // Visibility is internal internal actual typealias Attribute = Expanded class Expanded // Visibility is public by default, // which is more permissive

 How to enable the Kotlin K2 compiler

-Starting with Kotlin 2.0.0-RC3, the Kotlin K2 compiler is enabled by default.
+Starting with Kotlin 2.0.0, the Kotlin K2 compiler is enabled by default.

-To upgrade the Kotlin version, change it to 2.0.0-RC3 in your Gradle and Maven build scripts.
+To upgrade the Kotlin version, change it to 2.0.0 or a later release in your Gradle and Maven build scripts.

 Use Kotlin build reports with Gradle